InsightDataScience/pegasus/README.md

 $ . ~/.profile
 ```
 # 2. Fetching AWS cluster IP information
-Always run fetch_instances.py to get the instance IPs and hostnames for the next installation.
-IPs will be saved into the tmp folder under the specified cluster name
+Always run `ec2fetch` to get the instance DNSs and hostnames for the next installation.
+DNSs and hostnames will be saved into the `tmp` folder under the specified cluster name as `public_dns` and `private_dns` respectively
 ```
 $ ./ec2fetch <region> <cluster-name>
 ```
-Under the tmp/<cluster-name> folder you will find the public_dns and private_dns files.
+Under the tmp/`<cluster-name>` folder you will find the `public_dns` and `private_dns` files.
 The first record in each file is considered the Master node for any cluster technology that has a Master-Worker setup.

 *tmp/\<cluster-name\>/public_dns*
 ```